chipcullen/chipcullen_com/src/posts/front-end-testing-with-wraith-a-step-by-step-recipe.md

 title: "Front End Testing with Wraith: A Step by Step Recipe"
 date: 2015-01-10
 draft: false
-tags: [css, testing, Tools, wraith]
+tags: [css, testing, tools, wraith]
 ---

 I had occasion to finally get to one of my goals from last year - and that was to introduce some testing to my front end development.